Charitable Giving Statistics

 28. Environmental and rights nonprofits saw the highest growth in online donations.

-30. The average online donation is just under $130.
+30. The average online donation in the US is just under $130.

 Online donors in the United States give an average donation of $128.
 Recurring online donors tend to give more to charities and nonprofits.
 Their average annual donation is $326.
 More than half (54%) of donors prefer online contributions via credit or debit card.
 PayPal, mobile apps, and text messages are the top choice for 9%, 4%, and 1% of donors worldwide, according to online giving statistics.

-31. Nonprofits received, on average, $42 per 1,000 fundraising emails sent.
+31. On average, nonprofits received $42 per 1,000 fundraising emails sent.